UK Food & Drink | 2026/27

 • "This is about contrast - crispy against creamy, crunchy against soft, hot against cool, or dry spice cutting through sticky sauce.

-"For operators, the appeal is obvious.
-Crunch-led spice formats can upgrade existing menu items without requiring a full rebuild.
+"And crunch-led spice formats can upgrade existing menu items without requiring a full rebuild.

 "Sometimes the smartest spice move is less about adding another sauce, and more about giving the dish a final bit of bite."